WJZ (AM): WFBR (1924–1990)

 Musically, WFBR evolved from Top 40 to an adult contemporary format by 1982.
 The station began to also move from a music intensive approach to more of a full service approach.
 The station began to add evening talk shows by 1984.
 After the 1986 baseball season, WFBR was out-bid on the Orioles broadcast rights by rival station WCBM.
 By that time, Miller was under contract directly with the Orioles and stayed with the team, while Marr was under contract with WFBR and remained at the station to start a successful career as a radio talk-show host.
 WCBM held the broadcast rights for just one season before its ownership went bankrupt and defaulted on their financial obligation.
 By this time, WFBR switched to a "news/talk-radio" format; in addition to Tom Marr, hosts on the station during this period included Alan Christian, Les Kinsolving, Joe Lombardo, former Baltimore TV anchor Frank Luber, and Stan "the Fan" Charles.
 Despite strong ratings, the station was not as profitable under this new format as it was when it held the Orioles broadcast rights.

 In 1984, the station began broadcasting in AM stereo.
 In 1988, WFBR was sold to Infinity Broadcasting (owners of crosstown WLIF), switched to an oldies format, and let go all the on-air personnel from the previous ownership.
 This format played only music from 1955 to 1965, excluding British Invasion artists.
-This station focused on artists like Elvis Presley, Everly Brothers, Crystals, Fats Domino, Ricky Nelson, Frankie Lymon, The Drifters, Jackie Wilson, Roy Orbison, early Motown music, and others.
+This station focused on artists like Elvis Presley, Everly Brothers, The Crystals, Fats Domino, Ricky Nelson, Frankie Lymon, The Drifters, Jackie Wilson, Roy Orbison, early Motown music, and others.
 After the sale and format switch, most of WFBR's former on-air personalities moved to WCBM which was under new management at the time, and adopted most aspects of WFBR's news/talk format, which it still airs today.
 Ratings for the reformatted WFBR were very low as of the summer of 1989.
 The station would then switch to a business news format, which only lasted for a brief time, and station management eventually changed its call letters, thus successfully killing one of the great radio stations in Baltimore history.